Kerrylala/cse15l-lab-reports/lab4/Lab_Report4.md

 **Step 8**
 --
 ![Image](微信图片_20240311213927.png)
 Explanation: After fixed the code, I reran the tests and found out they all passed.
-Again, I pressed
-  <tab> helps me fill in the rest of test.sh.
+Again, I pressed `<tab>` to help me fill in the rest of test.sh.

 **Step 9**
 --